minhtuanvu/talks/packages/2024-08-21-kubecon-hk/slides.md

 </div>

 <!--
-There must be something wrong.

-Let me explain it more:
+Where went wrong?

-First, [click] the distribution algorithm is purely implemented by PyTorch, or NCCL itself.
+First, [click] the distributed algorithm is purely implemented by PyTorch, or NCCL itself.
 It's hard to debug, trace, make it managed, and controlled.

 Second, [click] unlike nowadays Kubernetes Operators, healing, orchestrating still hard to achieve.
 It's hard to auto-heal, auto-recover, auto-mitigate.
 Obviously, we have no ways to detect what's happening.

 Third, [click] detecting failures of drivers, hardwares, GPUs, or even network is still a challenge.
-It's hard to know the root cause, collect needed NPD events & logs, and lack of observability.
+It's hard to

+- know the root cause
+- collect needed NPD events & logs
+- and there is the lack support of observability.
 -->

 ---